-- Most bacteria can be divided into two groups - Gram positive and Gram negative their cell walls are different. - Bacteria have different requirements on for example nutrition. - They also come in different shapes -cocci, rods etc. - Size of a bacteria is around 2 micrometer., but it varies - Some bacteria can swim with a flagella (long tail), others cannot - Some bacteria need oxygen to grow for other bacteria oxygen is toxic
+- Most bacteria can be divided into two groups - Gram positive and Gram negative their cell walls are different. - Bacteria have different requirements with, for example, nutrition. - They also come in different shapes cocci, rods, etc. - The size of a bacteria is around two micrometres, but it varies. - Some bacteria can swim with a flagella (long tail), others cannot. - Some bacteria need oxygen to grow for other bacteria, oxygen is toxic.